kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 ## Configuration of the iRODS connection

-We will use the environment file of iRODS to have a secure and longer session in PRC.
+We will use the environment file of iRODS to have a secure and longer session in the PRC.

-### Using PRC on a Linux Machine
+### Using the PRC on a Linux Machine

 If you are using a Linux machine (including VMs and WSL2) you first need to connect to the KU Leuven iRODS portal (https://{yourZone}.irods.icts.kuleuven.be) and follow relevant instructions there: